Shamsuddin Ilyas Shah

-Shamsuddin Ilyas Shah (শামসুদ্দীন ইলিয়াস শাহ) was the founder of the Sultanate of Bengal and its inaugural Ilyas Shahi dynasty.
-The Ilyas Shahi Dynasty ruled Bengal for 145 years (1342–1487), except for a 21-year interregnum (1415–1436) by the descendants of Raja Ganesha.
-Ilyas Shah was instrumental in unifying the principalities of Bengal into a single state.
+Shamsuddin Ilyas Shah (শামসুদ্দীন ইলিয়াস শাহ) was the founder of the Bengal Sultanate and Ilyas Shahi dynasty.
+The Ilyas Shahi Dynasty ruled Bengal for 145 years.

-Born in Sistan, and a follower of Sunni Islam, Ilyas Shah rose through the ranks of the Delhi Sultanate.
-In the early 14th-century, the Delhi Sultanate divided Bengal into three provinces based in the towns of Satgaon in South Bengal, Sonargaon in East Bengal, and Lakhnauti in North Bengal.
-The purpose was to improve administration as Delhi's sway over Bengal weakened.
-Ilyas Shah was appointed Governor of Satgaon.
-In the middle of the 14th-century, the governors of the three city-states declared independence.
-The three city-states began warring against one another.
-Ilyas Shah eventually defeated the ruler of Lakhnauti, Alauddin Ali Shah, and the ruler of Sonargaon, Ikhtiyaruddin Ghazi Shah.
-He unified Bengal into an independent sultanate, establishing his capital in Pandua.

-As Sultan, Ilyas Shah waged a war against the Delhi Sultanate to secure recognition of Bengal's independence.
-He raided cities across northern and eastern subcontinent, becoming the first Muslim ruler to raid the Kathmandu Valley however, the sultanate’s armies returned before the Nepalese forces could consolidate and issue a counter attack.
-Under Ilyas Shah, the territory of the Bengal Sultanate expanded to include parts of north India and northeast India, with raids conducted into Nepal and Orissa.

-Personal life and family
+Life and family

-There are conflicting views on whether Ilyas was born in Sistan or not, although it is agreed that his origins definitely lay in the Sistan region of what is today eastern Iran and southern Afghanistan.
+Ilyas Shah was a follower of Sunni Islam.
+There are conflicting views on whether he was born in Sistan or not, although it is agreed that his origins definitely lay in the Sistan region of what is today eastern Iran and southern Afghanistan.
 According to Syed A M R Haque, it was his predecessors who had first arrived to the subcontinent, as Muslim missionaries, and the family were granted jagirs by the Delhi Sultanate in Bengal in 1227.
 Ilyas was a Sunni Muslim by faith.

+Ilyas Shah rose through the Delhi Sultanate's ranks and was appointed governor of Satgaon.
+In the early 14th-century, the Delhi Sultanate divided Bengal into three provinces based in the towns of Satgaon in South Bengal, Sonargaon in East Bengal, and Lakhnauti in North Bengal.
+After being appointed governor of Satgaon, defeated Alauddin Ali Shah of Lakhnauti and Ikhtiyaruddin Ghazi Shah of Sonargaon to unify Bengal as an independent sultanate.

-According to a narrative by Durgachandra Sanyal, Ilyas was on his way to Sonargaon when he married a Bengali Brahmin widow from Bajrayogini, Bikrampur that had embraced Islam and taken the name Phulmati Begum, and they later had two sons and several daughters including Prince Sikandar.
+According to a narrative by Durgachandra Sanyal, Ilyas was on his way to Sonargaon when he married a Bengali Brahmin widow from Bajrayogini, Bikrampur that had embraced Islam and taken the name Phulmati Begum, and they later had two sons and several daughters including Sikandar Shah.
 Sanyal adds that the marriage was initially protested by upper-class Brahmins due to the fact that widow remarriage was impermissible in Hinduism.
 Nevertheless, Ilyas proceeded with the nikah as he could not allow the girl to live as an outcast in her society or fall into harlotry.
 This narrative is supported by Dinesh Chandra Sen. Citing Nalini Kanta Bhattasali, Abdul Karim also mentions that Ilyas married a Hindu woman according to tradition, without mentioning her name as Fulmati.